 Tournament/Eligibility

 There will be a minimum of nine (9) tournaments plus the championship round scheduled per year.
 All tournaments up to the championship round will count towards tournament play.
-In order to qualify for the flight championship, a member must have played in a minimum of 60% of the scheduled tournaments prior to the championship round(s).
+To qualify for the flight championship, a member must have played in a minimum of 60% of the scheduled tournaments prior to the championship round(s).
 NOTE: The required number of tournaments will be rounded to the nearest whole integer, i.e.:

 60% of nine tournaments = 5.4 = 5 qualifying tournaments